-The initial release will be PC only (Windows XP, Vista, 7, 8, and 10), but we would eventually like to support a wider range of platforms.
+The initial release is PC only (Windows XP, Vista, 7, 8, and 10), but we would eventually like to support a wider range of platforms.
 If the PC version is successful enough we plan to do a Mac OS X release.

 Q: What kind of hardware is required to run the game?

 SiS won't strain your graphics hardware as much as most modern games, but, it may have trouble running on very old computers.
 Where exactly the compatibility falloff happens varies depending on your graphics card.
 If you're on a laptop with integrated Intel graphics, the game may have trouble running on any machines released prior to 2010.
 An old desktop gamming rig will fare better -- medium spec AMD/ATI or NVIDIA cards from as early as 2007 will often run the game without bugs, though for an optimal gameplay experience I'd recommend using a video card from 2010 or later.

 Q: Can I sign up to receive announcements about the game?

 Certainly!
 You can subscribe to the RSS feed, submit an email asking to be added to the list, or fill out the html form below: